 Like with green coffee bean extract, there is unfortunately lacking safety and toxicity data on blood orange extract.
 The juice or whole fruits are likely safer to consume than the extract because they’re less potent.

-Blood orange extract has an increased concentration of chemicals like synephrine which may increase the risk of adverse cardiovascular events as outlined in the above-linked review.
+Blood orange extract has an increased concentration of chemical compounds like synephrine compared to the whole fruit, and consumption of these compounds may increase the risk of adverse cardiovascular events as outlined in the above-linked review.
 The increased potency which makes blood orange extract more effective for weight loss than blood orange juice may also make it riskier to take.

 White Kidney Bean Extract